Cohort 5 (2023-2027)

 Following my master’s, I secured a competitive internship as a research assistant working on a multi-disciplinary project evaluating the implementation of the Healthy Activities and Food (HAF) Programme.
 I also started working as a Lifestyle Advisor supporting patients referred for support with weight management, smoking cessation and reducing alcohol intake.
 I gained invaluable hands-on experience working in a 1:1 and group setting on a daily basis supporting people with making positive lifestyle changes.

 With an increasing number of people suffering from physical and mental health conditions, caused or influenced by lifestyle behaviours, I feel passionate about exploring efficient ways of supporting people on a large-scale to make positive lifestyle changes.
-For my PhD, I am investigating within the domain of hydration habits, which contextual features a mobile health app can use to effectively support people to build healthy hydration habits.
+For my PhD, I am investigating within the domain of eating habits and nutrition, how to build effective app interventions that can support people interested in including more plants in their diets and reducing their consumption of animal foods for health, sustainability or animal welfare reasons.

 Aims and Objectives